leanprover-community/lean4-samples/HelloWorld/readme.md

 in place, and in this evaluation, we pass no arguments because the main function we just defined has none.

-To understand what this more deeply let’s look at how the `println` function is defined:
+To understand this more deeply let’s look at how the `println` function is defined:

 ```lean
 def println [ToString α] (s : α) : IO Unit := …